 • HomeKit

 • Hardware limitations.
 Finally, you will have to deal with some hardware differences when opting for a simulator instead of a real device.
 The hardware differences are mostly related to the use of sensors and input systems.
-For instance, you will not get to use the following components in a simulator:
+For instance, you will not get to use the following components:

 • Ambient light sensors that help adjust your device’s display brightness depending on the environment’s lighting